ssayana-25/stock-app/README.md

 ## 🎯 Focus Areas

 - **Design Precision**
   Your implementation should match the provided Figma designs as closely as possible (spacing, typography, component behavior and animation accuracy etc.).
+Don't be afraid to lean in to the framwork to assist with component creation.

 - **Component Thinking**
   Build components in a way that allows them to be reused and updated.
 Future design changes should be easy to accommodate.

-- **UX / UI Assumptions**
-  Where the design doesn't explicitly define behavior (e.g. hover states, edge cases, other), make thoughtful assumptions and clearly document them.

 - **API / Data Modeling**
   Propose a realistic and well-structured holdings data source that reflects how a front-end developer would typically consume APIs.
 Other data sets required have been provided.